isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution38.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to Automatic rotating nozzle
+Automatic rotating nozzle
 Cutting speed: min 0.2 rpm
 Adjustable bevel angle
 Maintenance costs not supported
-Optional components: relevant accessories e.g.gas hoses, cables% for non-SMEs
+Optional components: relevant accessories e.g.gas hoses, cables

-### Things to Note
-Active

 ### Contact Information
 N.A.